Gila-Johanna-Hofmann/Typedancing/README.md

 Looking at the project now, I still think it's such a fun and nice idea to learn a little bit about JS, CSS and HTML but I would certainly write a more elegant way of executing the gif loops.

+# Usage
+Download the files and put them all in one folder.
+From there, open the index.html in a browser.

 # Technologies
 - HTML5
 - CSS